slidenerd/Fpam/README.md

 <ol>

-<li>Load feed by using since and until or a combination of them</li>
+<li>Load groupMeta by using since and until or a combination of them</li>
 <li>Support pagination for feeds</li>
 <li>Store comments and attachments</li>
 <li>use a sliding panel to display posts and comments</li>